weitingchen83/PMS-Net/README.md

 The IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2019, pp. 11681-11689

-# Abstract
-In this paper, we proposed a novel haze removal algorithm based on a new feature called the patch map.
-Conventional patch-based haze removal algorithms (e.g. the Dark Channel prior) usually performs dehazing with a fixed patch size.
-However, it may produce several problems in recovered results such as oversaturation and color distortion.
-Therefore, in this paper, we designed an adaptive and automatic patch size selection model called the Patch Map Selection Network (PMS-Net) to select the patch size corresponding to each pixel.
-This network is designed based on the convolutional neural network (CNN), which can generate the patch map from the image to image.
-Experimental results on both synthesized and real-world hazy images show that, with the combination of the proposed PMS-Net, the performance in haze removal is much better than that of other state-of-the-art algorithms and we can address the problems caused by the fixed patch size. proposed algorithm performs favorably against the stateof-the-art algorithms.

 <br>
 You can also refer our related works on dehazing: